 A Theyyam Artist, Fort Kochi

 6. Watch a Cultural Performance: I am not much of a culture person.
-And yet I was completely mesmerized by the dance performances put by the artists from the Greenxix Village (read the complete article on the Kathakali and other dances).
+And yet I was completely mesmerized by the dance performances put by the artists from the Greenix Village (read the complete article on the Kathakali and other dances).
 It was right opposite my hotel, The Fort House.
 You can pay only to watch Kathakali or you can pay to watch the entire show.
 I strongly recommend that you watch the entire show.

 Ancient Shiva Temple, Muzris Heritage Trail